lake-wg/grease/draft-amsuess-lake-edhoc-grease.md

 ### Pattern for limited fingerprinting {#suggested-pattern}

-A method of deciding how to apply GREASE is suggested as follows:
+A method of applying GREASE is suggested as follows:

 * For every message, use GREASE with a random probability of 1 in 64.
 * Pick a random GREASE label out of the uniform distribution of available options.